DanielCoelho112/DanielCoelho112/README.md

 AI Research Scientist
 ---------------------

-I'm currently finishing my Ph.D. on Aritificial Intelligence and Autonomous Driving at the University of Aveiro.
-My research interests include Deep Learning and Reinforcement Learning.
-Big fan of end-to-end Autonomous driving.
+I'm currently completing my Ph.D. in Artificial Intelligence and Autonomous Driving at the University of Aveiro.
+My research interests encompass Deep Learning and Reinforcement Learning.
+I'm particularly passionate about the potential of end-to-end Autonomous Driving systems to revolutionize the future of transportation.

 * 🖥️  See my portfolio at [Google Scholar](http://scholar.google.com/citations?user=6XR_qa8AAAAJ&hl=en)
 * ✉️  You can contact me at [dani\_filipe11@hotmail.com](mailto:dani_filipe11@hotmail.com)